Contiki review: A tour company for travelers ages to 18 to 35

 (Photo: Contiki)

 Financially, it’s a tour company for people who haven’t spent a lifetime building savings.
 Initial deposits are low ($200), payment plans are flexible, and most tours are priced for budget travelers.
-Also of note, if parents or others are helping cover the cost, they can contribute funds once the tour is booked via the Manage My Booking online.
+Also of note, if parents or others are helping cover the cost, they can contribute funds once the tour is booked via the My Contiki Travel Portal online.

 Young people on a Contiki tour in front of the Eiffel Tower in Paris